-While this article has touched on what good customer service can do for your business, it is yet to discuss the thing that makes it bad.
+While this article has touched on what good customer service can do for your business, it has yet to discuss what makes it worse.

-When it comes to poor customer service, the majority of customers will shed light on the fact that their poor experience was a result of receiving incomplete, inaccurate, or completely wrong information.
+When it comes to poor customer service, most customers will shed light on the fact that their poor experience resulted from receiving incomplete, inaccurate, or downright wrong information.

-Irrespective of how a customer chooses to get ahold of your business, they still expect you to understand their query and provide them with an accurate response that will solve their problem.
+Irrespective of how a customer chooses to get ahold of your business, they still expect you to understand their query and provide an accurate response to solve their problem.

-Unfortunately, for many customers, contacting customer support may often be an extremely frustrating experience, as they may find themselves starting to receive a different answer for the same question every time depending on the channel they use and who they speak to.
+Unfortunately, for many customers, contacting customer support may be an extremely frustrating experience, as they may find themselves starting to receive a different answer for the same question every time, depending on the channel they use and who they speak to.

-Keep in mind that this usually isn’t the fault of the customer service agent either.
+Keep in mind that this usually isn’t the customer service agent’s fault either.

-Sometimes, it may just happen that they do not have access to the latest information, or they are relying on their own personal knowledge and experience to handle queries.
+Sometimes, it may just happen that they do not have access to the latest information or rely on their own personal knowledge and experience to handle queries.

 Overall, this can result in a lot of confusion, not to mention, damage to a relationship with a customer.

 This is where knowledge base tools can help.
 If you are wanting to avoid a situation similar to the one mentioned above, then you should be implementing a centralized knowledge base across all your customer service channels